skinny85/eol-blog/src/articles/2020/graal-truffle-tutorial-part-0-what-is-truffle.md

 However, there's something interesting here.
-Even though the interpreter uses a loop, every instance of the `IntAverageNode` class will require a constant number of iterations to calculate its result, and that number will never change through the lifetime of a specific `IntAverageNode` object.
+Even though the interpreter uses a loop, every instance of the `IntAverageNode` class will require a constant number of iterations to calculate its result, and that number will never change throughout the lifetime of a specific `IntAverageNode` object.
 For instance,
 our example from above,
 `avg(1, 2, 3)`,